Create sensor object type data in Pipeline Builder

 Concatenate primary keys to create the series ID

-Now, we can use the concatenate strings transform to create the series ID (the identifier for the associated time series values).
+Now, you can use the concatenate strings transform to create the series ID (the identifier for the associated time series values).
 Use the transform to combine the series_name (what each sensor represents) with the primary key of each object.

 The concatenate strings transform board in Pipeline Builder